Baby Dalupan: Personal life

 Dalupan was married to Lourdes “Nenang” Gaston of Hacienda Sta.
 Rosalia, Negros Occidental with whom he has eight children.
-He is the son of University of the East founder Dr. Francisco T. Dalupan Sr.
+He is the son of University of the East founder Dr. Francisco Tarnate Dalupan Sr. and Lorenza Adam Dalupan who died on December 10, 1971 (both were buried at Loyola Memorial Park).

 Death

 Dalupan died at his home on August 17, 2016, in Quezon City, Philippines due to complications from pneumonia.
 He was 92.
+He is buried at Loyola Memorial Park, beside the tomb of his parents.

 Legacy

 In 1995, the PBA Coach of the Year Award was renamed the Baby Dalupan PBA Coach of the Year Award.

 On July 3, 2012, the University of the East paid tribute to Dalupan during the first UE Red Warriors homecoming held at the university campus wherein he was conferred the UE Golden Global Award, made an honorary UE alumnus emeritus and presented with a La-Z-Boy recliner.

 In October 2015, "The Maestro of Philippine Basketball", Dalupan's autobiographical book was launched by his family at the Ateneo de Manila University's Singson Hall in Quezon City.